 Recycle That Old Dryer

-- Outside Toy Chest: Use a plastic dryer drum as a place to store outdoor toys, It can rinsed with a hose and the water will drain away keeping outside toys neat and clean.
+- Outside Toy Chest: Use a plastic dryer drum as a place to store outdoor toys.
+It can be rinsed with a hose and the water will drain away keeping outside toys neat and clean.

 Ironing Board Uses for Those Who Don't Iron